Eric-Chung-0511/Learning-Record/README.md

 * Welcome to my Learning Record!
 This repository is a personal testament to my journey into the world of Data Science.
 It showcases my dedication to understanding and leveraging data analytics to gain insights and make informed decisions.

 **[⇧ back to top ⇧](#top)**

 <h2 id="star2-why-data-science">🌟 Why Data Science</h2>

 * In this era of vast and ever-growing data, data science combines disciplines like statistics, data analytics, and machine learning to unearth hidden patterns and insights by delving deeply into and processing data.

-* The ability to transform data into decision support and innovative solutions deeply attracts me, compelling me to master the core technologies of data science and make a meaningful impact in this data-driven world.
+* The ability to transform data into decision support and innovative solutions deeply attracts me, compelling me to master the core technologies of data science and make a meaningful impact in this data driven world.

 **[⇧ back to top ⇧](#top)**